The new event registration system is live!

 Education & Information

 • Orientation to Life with Cancer: Take a tour of our Family Center and learn about our many free classes, groups and services for children and adults.
+Contact us.

-• Survivorship Nutrition: A Registered Dietitian will review the latest evidence ,and provide ideas and resources on how to adjust your own diet to help decrease the risk of cancer recurrence.
+• Survivorship Nutrition: A Registered Dietitian will review the latest evidence and provide ideas and resources on how to adjust your own diet to help decrease the risk of cancer recurrence.
 MindBodyWellness005

-• Need Sleep?: Learn evidence based tools for getting back to sleep.
+• Need Sleep?: Learn evidence-based tools for getting back to sleep.

 • Tools for Couples: Learn how you and your partner can navigate the life changes brought about by a cancer diagnosis while maintain a strong relationship.
 Learn strategies for coping with the emotions that can interfere with your relationship--anger, mood swings, spouse fears, and depression, how to create a powerful team and avoid common conflict points.